parsadanesh/thegymgoers-java-backend/app/README.md

 For my first full-stack project I created an application called [The GymGoers](https://github.com/parsadanesh/TheGymGoers/blob/main/ProjectREADME.md) using the `MERN` stack (`MongoDB`, `ExpressJS`, `ReactJS`, `NodeJS`).

-This project is a `Java` and `Spring Boot` implementation of the backend for The GymGoers.
+This project is a `Java` and `Spring` implementation of the backend for The GymGoers.
 I have been given the opportunity to create a project in Java and Spring Boot to showcase.

 As this was my first time using Spring Boot in general, I wanted to create a project that would really help solidify my knowledge and skills with Spring and Spring Boot.
 By performing a migration of the backend from the MERN stack to Spring Boot